Exterior Lighting Ideas That Transform Your Yard at Night

 What are the biggest outdoor lighting mistakes to avoid?

 Over-lighting your yard like a stadium, mixing warm and cool tones, and ignoring balance.
-Don’t forget contrast, leaving some shadows creates depth and makes your lighting feel intentional.
+Don’t forget contrast, leaving some shadows creates depth and makes your lighting feel purposeful.

 Low voltage landscape lighting spotlights illuminating ornamental grasses and garden bed plants at twilight, warm golden glow with river rock border and manicured lawn.